Quantum Anomaly Detection with a Spin Processor in Diamond

 Following the same method, the test sample $\vec{z}_{\rm test}$ is loaded into the quantum register in the form of test state $\left|\psi_{\rm test}\right\rangle= \sum_{j=1}^{\mathrm{d}}\left(\hat{z}_{\rm test}\right)_{j}|j\rangle$.
 Then the proximity measure in Eq.\ \ref{eq:proximity_measure_classical} reduces to

-Here the second term can be measured by a \textsc{swap} test \cite{buhrman_quantum_2001} between $\rho_{\mathrm{cov}}$ and $\rket{\psi_{\rm test}}$, after these two quantum states are prepared in the previous step.
-By measuring the overlap between these two states, the inner products of the test state and all the training states are calculated simultaneously.
-In the readout process, the anomaly score can be estimated by measuring the expectation value of the ancillary qubit in the \textsc{swap} test, as shown in Fig.~\ref{fig1}(c).
+By measuring the overlap between $\rho_{\mathrm{cov}}$ and $\rket{\psi_{\rm test}}$, the inner products of the test state and all the training states are calculated simultaneously, leading to a fast estimation of the proximity measure.
+In the experiments, one can store $\rho_{\mathrm{cov}}$ and $\rket{\psi_{\rm test}}$ into different quantum registers and then adopt overlap estimation methods such as the \textsc{swap} test \cite{buhrman_quantum_2001}.
+In this case, the probability of the ancillary qubit at $\rket{0}$ returns $P_{\rket{0}}=(1+\lket{\psi_{\rm test}} \rho_{\rm cov} \rket{\psi_{\rm test}})/2$, which can be utilized to estimate the overlap needed and then obtain the anomaly score in Eq.\ \ref{eq:quantum_proximity}, as shown in Fig.~\ref{fig1}.

 As an application, we apply the QAD scheme to an audio recognition problem.
-The objective of this demonstration is to identify whether a piece of audio segment belongs to a certain type of sound, e.g., the sound of the violin in our case.
-The acoustic samples that we used come from the dataset for acoustic event recognition in Ref.\ \cite{takahashi_deep_2016}.
+This demonstration aims to identify whether a piece of audio segment belongs to a certain type of sound, e.g., the sound of the violin in our case.
+The acoustic samples we used come from the dataset for acoustic event recognition in Ref.\ \cite{takahashi_deep_2016}.
 Here we choose four types of audio samples: \{\textit{violin}, \textit{acoustic guitar}, \textit{crowd} and \textit{glass breaking}\} as the dataset, with \{70, 30, 30 and 30\} samples of each type, respectively.
-The original waveforms are firstly analyzed by the method of Mel-frequency cepstral coefficients (MFCCs) \cite{sahidullah_design_2012,muller_information_2007}, which can extract the properties of the short-term power spectrum and capture the timbral characteristics.
-In this process, each input waveform is divided into frames, and the cepstral coefficients of each frame form a 12 $\times$ 35 cepstral coefficients array of the input waveform (Fig.~\ref{fig2}(b)).
-Then we flatten the array and use the feature extraction method to reduce the dimension of each sample while keeping most of the information.
-We find that the first two features of the audio samples represent a major part of the information and then visualize the distribution of the audio samples by projecting all the samples to these two features (Fig.~\ref{fig2}(c)).
-Details of the pre-processing are shown in Methods.
+The original waveforms are firstly analyzed by the method of Mel-frequency cepstral coefficients (MFCCs) \cite{sahidullah_design_2012,muller_information_2007}, and then processed by the feature extraction method to reduce the dimension of each sample while keeping most of the information \cite{roma2019adaptive, dupont_nonlinear_2013}.
+Details of the pre-processing are shown in Supplemental Material \cite{SM}.
 After pre-processing, each audio segment is represented by a 2-dimension feature vector and is ready to be analyzed by quantum processor.
-To demonstrate the QAD on our three-qubit processor, we choose four of the violin samples as the training set ($\mathrm{M}=4$) and other samples as the test set.
-The training set in this demonstration consists of the following elements
+In our demonstration, the training set labeled as \textsc{normal} is composed of the following elements

-The task is to look into this dataset consisting of only violin samples (labeled as \textsc{normal}) and then estimate how likely is a new sample in the test set to be \textsc{anomaly}.